everythingfunctional/veggies/README.md

 The `it` and `then_` functions accept a string description, and a function that takes no arguments and returns a `result_t`.
 The `it_` and `then__` functions accept a function that takes one argument of `class(input_t)`.
-These are the descriptions that are given in the output of Vegetables for each test.
+These are the descriptions that are given in the output of Garden for each test.

 The `given`, `when` and `describe` functions can also accept a `class(input_t)` value, to be passed to each of the tests they contain.